Third Menai Crossing: On slowed progress

-Slow progress with the project has come under criticism for the Welsh Government.
+The Welsh Government has been criticised for the slow progress with the project.

-Russell George Conservative MS, had criticised the slow progress of the project, which George said was "long overdue".
-George stated that the project had been in the works for "more than a decade [...] yet the Welsh Government have done nothing".
+Russell George, Conservative MS, had criticised the slow progress of the project, which George said was "long overdue".
+George said that the project had been in the works for "more than a decade [...] yet the Welsh Government have done nothing".
 Mark Isherwood, Conservative MS also criticised the slow progress following the announcement that the project would be reviewed in June 2021.
 Lee Waters, Deputy Minister for Climate Change stated "all schemes not currently in the ground need to be reviewed" and the congestion "can be dealt with in other ways" such as more road maintenance and improved public transport.

 Rhun ap Iorwerth, Plaid Cymru MS, called on the government to "act quickly" following the temporary Menai Bridge closure in late 2022.
 Lee Waters responded stating the project would not be a solution in the near future and would require a lot of consideration in particular over the £400 million cost, and that alternative shorter-term arrangements without a bridge were also being considered.

 The Welsh Conservatives accused the government of failing to fix a known defect on the Menai Bridge for 20 years, causing its temporary closure, and called for the third crossing proposal to be "accelerated given the new bridge will take seven years to build".

 On scrapping and alternatives

-On 14 February 2023, the project was announced it would not go ahead, as part of the Welsh Government roads review, over concerns of increasing car usage and therefore carbon emissions.
+On 14 February 2023, it was announced that the project would not go ahead, as part of the Welsh Government roads review, over concerns of increasing car usage and therefore carbon emissions.

 Rhun ap Iorwerth, Plaid Cymru MS, described the scrapping as an "insult" to the people of Anglesey, with the project being described as "desperately needed", and later stated it would be needed to address the existing "extremely weak crossing [over the Menai Strait] [...] that needs strengthening for the long term".
 He also stated that alternative plans instead of a third crossing had become contradictory.
 Ap Iorwerth highlighted that the Welsh Government hopes to double the rail line on the Britannia Bridge, which it is currently single track.
 While at the same time increase pedestrian and cyclist links across the strait, which currently utilises the empty space on the Britannia Bridge where another rail track would be.

 Virginia Crosbie, Conservative MP for Ynys Môn, criticised the recommended scrapping stated it "lack[ed] common sense" and would "systematically destroy the Welsh economy".
 Crosbie argued the crossing should be considered as "our roads are getting greener", providing the use of electric vehicles as an example.

 Ken Skates, Labour MS and former transport minister, called for devolution of transport to North Wales, over the scrapping of the majority of North Wales' road projects.